Tree Trimming Cost

 Cost Factors of Having a Tree Pruned

-There are a lot of factors that will go into working out tree pruning costs.
+There are a lot of factors that go into working out tree pruning costs.
 This is why good tree surgeons won't give you a quote without seeing the tree on site.
-To give you some idea of what factors can affect the final cost, here are some of the main considerations.

-If you have multiple trees in need of care, then the cost per tree will likely be lower.
+- Number of trees - If you have multiple trees in need of care, then the cost per tree will likely be lower.

-Basically, the more that needs doing to a tree, the more it will cost.
-If you regularly get your trees trimmed and pruned, then the costs will be lower each time.
+- State of tree - If you regularly get your trees trimmed and pruned, then the costs will be lower each time.
 However, if your trees have been neglected and need a lot of work, then the costs will be higher.

 What's Involved in Trimming a Tree?

-Before any cutting is done, the whole plant should be assessed, and the main branches identified, as it is not a good idea to cut these.
+Before any tree cutting is done, the whole plant should be assessed, and the main branches identified, as it is not a good idea to cut these.
 Then any diseased or damaged branches are identified and chosen for pruning.

 When cutting a branch, the first cut is made about 50cm away from where the final cut will be.
 A cut is made on the bottom of the branch and only penetrates about halfway through.
 Then the rest is cut away from the top.
 Once the bulk of the branch has dropped away, the final piece is cut off with care.

-Depending on where the branches are that need cutting it may be necessary to climb the tree.
+Depending on where the branches are that need cutting, it may be necessary to climb the tree.
 Ladders can be used for smaller trees.
 For large trees, tree surgeons will use a harness to climb the tree so that they can work on it.

 What Are the Benefits of Trimming a Tree?